petroemil/Rx.Book/Draft.md

 The second version of the "order based" join is when you are interested in the combination of the latest events on all streams every time any of the streams produces a new event.

-A typical example for this would be to keep track of the key (or keys) pressed on the keyboard at the time the user clicks with their mouse.
+One example for this would be to keep track of the key (or keys) pressed on the keyboard at the time the user clicks with their mouse.
 Depending on whether they pressed the CTRL, ALT, SHIFT or none of them (or a combination of those), you might have to do different things (selection, scaling, panning, etc.).
 I will not show such a complicated logic here, I will just reach for some subjects again to manually push events to demonstrate how the operator works.

 ```csharp
 var source1 = new Subject<int>();